 Over the years there has only been one purchase that was water ready, a beautiful little Shellback sailing dinghy built at the local boat school.
 Normally though I am drawn to broken, run down “projects” that need my help to become whole; the start of all healthy relationships, right?

 Most recently I owned five boats, and yes, only one of them was usable.
-I have whittled that down to just two, but I have plans for two more.
+I have whittled that down to just three, but I have plans for two more.
 Go ahead, chortle away.
 I will have you know I am in good company.
 John Welsford, the esteemed small boat designer, recently suggested that you should have one usable boat, and one for sale to buy materials for the one you are building.
 Rinse and repeat.

 15′ CLC Skerry Sailing/Rowing Dinghy